SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.45.md

 - databaseNameProtocol
 - sizeHint

-#### Validator: DuplicateValue error messages now check case-insensitive [ID_37287]
+#### Validator will now check for duplicate values case-insensitively [ID_37287]

-When checking for duplicate values (e.g.: parameter names), the checks will now be case-insensitive.
+The Validator will now check for duplicate values (e.g. duplicate parameter names) case-insensitively.